 Secure Yourself Digitally

 We’ve touched on this already, but it bears repeating.
 If you want to protect your identity, you absolutely must practice good online habits.
 Don’t visit unscrupulous websites, and be very careful where you enter your personal information.
-Make sure all of your software is up to date, and consider utilizing secondary security measures like antivirus software and a VPN.
+Make sure all of your software is up-to-date, and consider utilizing secondary security measures like antivirus software and a VPN.

 Place a Credit Lock